 When you’re organizing and prioritizing your action items, you’ll notice that some action items are dependent on others.
 In other words, one task can’t begin until the previous task is completed.
 Highlight these dependencies and factor the sequence into your prioritization.
-After all, you want to avoid creating bottlenecks because an action item you deemed less important during planning is now delaying a high-priority item.Read: Understanding dependencies in project management
+This reduces bottlenecks, removing obstacles that would make a less important action item delay a high-priority item.Read: Understanding dependencies in project management

 When your team knows what they're working towards, they have the context to effectively prioritize work and the motivation to get great work done.
 Team members tend to be more motivated when they directly understand how their work is contributing to larger goals.

 To engage your teammates from the get go, assign deadlines to all action items and define milestones.
 Milestones mark specific points along your project timeline that identify when activities have been completed or when a new phase starts

 Create a timeline or Gantt chart to get a better overview of your prioritized tasks, milestones, and deadlines.
 Your timeline also serves as a visual way to track the start and end dates of every task in your action plan.
 You can use it as a baseline to make sure your team stays on track.Read: How to set, achieve, and celebrate project milestones

 Your ability to stay on top of and adapt to changes is what makes you a great project manager.
 It’s crucial that you monitor your team’s progress and revise the plan when necessary.